FindArticles FindArticles

 PayPal, Venmo offer Comet access and Perplexity Pro

-PayPal is handing its users—and Venmo customers—early access to Comet, Perplexity’s new AI-powered web browser, along with a complimentary year of Perplexity Pro.
-The move folds a buzzy AI product into two of the most widely used finance apps in the U.S., turning a coveted invite into a mainstream perk and signaling how payment platforms plan to plug directly into the next wave of AI-driven browsing and search.
+For a limited time, PayPal is giving its users — including Venmo users — early access to Comet, Perplexity’s new AI-powered web browser, as well as a free year of Perplexity Pro.
+The move folds a buzzy AI product into two of the most popular finance apps in the U.S., turning a hot invite into a mainstream perk, and offering hints at how payment platforms plan to plug directly into the next wave of AI-driven browsing and search.

 Table of Contents